Geduifx/My-first-SQL-project/README.md

 <img src="Images/10titles.png" width="">

-Then I imported query results to Power BI and visualized them.
+Then imported query results to Power BI and visualized them.

-For next project I would like to setup server level connection between SQL database and Power BI.
+For next project it would be interesting to setup server level connection between SQL database and Power BI.

 ![](Images/10chart.png)

-Main issues I faced: mix of upper and lower case letters, different wording for same job positions, two languages (EN, LT), different punctuations.
+Main issues faced: mix of upper- and lower-case  case letters, different wording for same job positions, two languages (EN, LT), different punctuations.

 Looks like there are only few positions where main requirement is SQL expertise, but good news is that SQL is a necessary and important supplementary tool in many broad fields.

-I was interested what other tools and skills are used together with SQL, so I looked at scraped job requirements.
+I was interested what other tools and skills are used together with SQL, so looked at scraped job requirements.
 It was difficult to find out what are common requirements when many job listing have huge requirements lists.
-So I extracted all words (9566 total, 3069 unique) from requirements lists and summarized most common ones:
+So extracted all words (9566 total, 3069 unique) from requirements lists and summarized most common ones:

 ![](Images/skills_table.png)

 ![](Images/skills_chart.png)

-I also checked which job listings where most popular.
+Also checked which job listings where most popular.

 ![](Images/popular.png)